code-312/ceic-jekyll/pages/privacy-policy.md

     in order to learn more about the information collection practices and "opt-out" procedures of third-party ad servers we may use.</p>'
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: "<h2>5.
+Links To Third-party Websites</h2><p>Links of this Website may
+    allow you to directly access websites operated by third parties, including, without limitation, our service providers (such as third-party shopping cart service provider) or marketing providers.
+Some of these third-party marketing channels may be “co-branded” with a with our logo; even so, these third-party channels are not operated, controlled or maintained by us.
+These channels or links are provided for your convenience only and should be used with your discretion and prudent judgment.
+Links from our Website to third-party websites do not constitute sponsorship, endorsement, or approval of the content, policies or practices of such third-party websites.
+    The collection and use of your information by such co-branding third parties is the responsibility of the co-branding partner.
+We are not responsible for any information these websites or digital channels may obtain and we do not oversee their policies or practices.
+This Privacy Policy does not apply to information provided to or gathered by the third parties that operate them.
+The privacy policies of these third-party websites may differ from ours.
+These websites may ask you for Personal Information.
+Please review the privacy policy on third-party channels before submitting information, because we do not have control over the use of information collected on these websites.
+Please review the privacy policies and practices of these digital channels before providing any Personal Information.</p>"
+  site_page: []

 ---